sagemath/sagewiki_to_gh-2022-10-10/days75.md

 * Link to new features of new LinBox release.

+* Implement the Hartmann-Tzeng bound for cyclic codes.

+* Implement Goppa codes.

 * Cython implementation of the Brouwer-Zimmermann algorithm for computing the minimum distance of a linear code.